MadByteDE/Another-Kind-of-World-Remake/README.md

 # Another-Kind-of-World-Remake-

-Remake of an entry to Ludum Dare 42 made by Daandruff (https://github.com/daandruff)
+Remake of an old LD23 entry (2012) submitted by Daandruff (https://github.com/daandruff).
+The theme was "Tiny World".